-- the end of the 60 days period, or - if you are transferred to the Individual Section, and you do not qualify for continuation of cover, your Cover Expriy Age.
+- The end of the 60 days period

+- If you are transferred to the Individual Section and you do not qualify for continuation of cover

+- Your Cover Expiry Age.

 No premiums are deducted for extended cover.

 Extended cover for TTD is only for disabilities caused through an Accidental Injury.